line/centraldogma/site/src/sphinx/client-java.rst

     import java.util.concurrent.CompletionException;

+    CentralDogma dogma = ...;
     CompletableFuture<Commit> future = dogma.push(..., new Revision(3), ...);
     try {
         future.join();
     } catch (CompletionException e) {
         Throwable cause = e.getCause();
-        if (cause instanceof CentralDogmaException) {
+        if (cause instanceof ChangeConflictException) {
-            CentralDogmaException cde = (CentralDogmaException) cause;
-            if (cde.getErrorCode() == ErrorCode.CHANGE_CONFLICT) {
             // Somebody pushed a commit newer than revision 3 or
             // our changes cannot be applied to the revision 3 cleanly.
-            }
         }
     }